Find the insights and best practices about our product.

 Type a prompt into the message input and press Enter or click the send button.
 The prompt runs through the selected guardrails, and the result appears in the event table above the input.
 You can keep sending prompts, and each one is added to the table.

 Whether you get a response back depends on whether a model is connected.
-A profile in listen mode evaluates the prompt and shows the signals detected on the input, but does not return a response form the LLM.
+A profile in listen mode evaluates the prompt and shows the signals detected on the input, but does not return a response from the LLM.
 To get the model's response back along with the signals detected on it, the profile needs a model and must be in enforce mode.

 Reviewing Results